-Accreditation Information: The Water Environment Technologies program is accredited by the Minnesota Department of Health and the Minnesota Pollution Control Agency, 520 Lafayette Road, St. Paul, MN 55155-4194, (651) 296-6300.
+Accreditation Information: The Water Environment Technologies program is certified by the Minnesota Department of Health, 625 Robert Street North, St. Paul MN, 55164 Telephone: (651) 201-5000 and the Minnesota Pollution Control Agency, 520 Lafayette Road, St. Paul, MN 55155-4194 Telephone: (651) 296-6300.
 Students who successfully pass the state exams receive Class D Water and Wastewater certificates, which are required to operate water and wastewater treatment facilities for both public and private entities.